Battle of Montaperti

 The Battle of Montaperti was fought on 4 September 1260 between Florence and Siena in Tuscany as part of the conflict between the Guelphs and Ghibellines.
 The Florentines were routed.
-It was the bloodiest battle fought in Medieval Italy, with more than 10,000 fatalities.
+It was the bloodiest battle fought in medieval Italy, with more than 10,000 fatalities.
 An act of treachery during the battle is recorded by Dante Alighieri in the Inferno section of the Divine Comedy.

 Prelude

 The Guelphs and Ghibellines were rival factions that nominally sided with the Papacy or the Holy Roman Empire, respectively, in Italy in the 12th and 13th centuries.

-In the mid-13th century, Guelphs held sway in Florence whilst Ghibellines controlled Siena.
+In the mid-13th century, the Guelphs held sway in Florence while the Ghibellines controlled Siena.
 In 1258, the Guelphs succeeded in expelling from Florence the last of the Ghibellines with any real power; they followed this with the murder of Tesauro Beccharia, Abbot of Vallombrosa, who was accused of plotting the return of the Ghibellines.

 The feud came to a head two years later when the Florentines, aided by their Tuscan allies (Bologna, Prato, Lucca, Orvieto, San Gimignano, San Miniato, Volterra, and Colle Val d'Elsa), moved an army of some 35,000 men (including 12 generals) toward Siena.
 The Sienese called for help from King Manfred of Sicily, who provided a contingent of German mercenary heavy cavalry, as well as the Holy Roman states of Pisa and Cortona.
 The Sienese forces were led by Farinata degli Uberti, an exiled Florentine Ghibelline.
-Even with these reinforcements, though, they could only raise an army of less than 20,000.
+Even with these reinforcements, though, their army numbered less than 20,000.